szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 ```

 Note that although not all states are always attainable for a given resource,
-this enum is general enough to cover the possible states for any resource managed by CRUD operations, sync or async.
+this enum is general enough to cover the possible states for any resource managed by CRUD operations, sync or async, that Kubernetes might care about.

 So given an implementation of the `ResourceManager` interface, it's possible to implement the state transitions in the reconcile loop generically.